 - Start an audiobook.
 Sure, you can get a subscription to Audible or something.
 But I prefer the free route.
 I listen to audiobooks through an app from my library all.the.time.
-Check to see if your library has some.
-And currently, she and I are listening to this via youtube.
+(Mine is called hoopla.)
+Check to see if your library has some!

 - Go to the library.
 Browse the aisles.
 Look at the newest books (that’s how I found this one).
 See what programs they’re offering to help you read and learn.
 Keep looking until you find something you absolutely must read.
 Bring a bag.
 Fill it with books.
 Go home and read them.
 Repeat.

 - Read to your kids.
 While you’re at the library, pick out some interesting kids books.
 Let your littles pick some.
 Snuggle up on the couch with a big stack of books + a big passel of kids and read your hearts out.

 - Read with a friend.
 Have a book you want to read – or maybe a parenting book you really want/need to read, but know you won’t make the time to do it?
 Ask a friend to read it with you!
 Read 1 chapter every week (or 1 every 2 weeks! or 1 every month!) and then talk about it over the phone or over coffee.
 You’ll end up having finished a book together while building your friendship at the same time.

 - Read outside.
 There have been a couple times this summer when I’ll pack up my kids, our water bottles, and a book and headed outside for some reading time.
 Sometimes I bring kids books and we read together outside.
 Other times I bring a book for me and read while they play.
 Of course, it’s usually interrupted reading as I pause to referee the usage of bikes, sticks, and rocks, but it’s reading nonetheless.